simsaens/StretchyLayout/README.md

 constraint and our scrolling behaviour will revert to normal, allowing us to scroll up and read the text.

-> Note: To get the code at this point do `git checkout Fixing-The-Bug`
+> Note: To get the code at this point do `git checkout Step-3`

 ## Polishing the Details